 Oats contain a protein called avenin that is similar to the gluten in wheat, rye and barley.
 You can read Coeliac Australia's position on oats here that explains it.

 This means that if you have Coeliac disease, I do not recommend that you consume uncontaminated oats, unless you have discussed this with your gastroenterologist or doctor and have their okay.
+We do have a range of gluten free porridge options here.

 There are however some quality oats that are free of contamination from wheat, rye and barley for those with an allergy or intolerance to wheat, rye or barley that are not able to consume regular oats.
 I use these for my son who is unable to eat wheat because it is a trigger for his Eosinophilic Oesophagitis (EoE).